-“Online and mobile formats make it easier for consumers take quick action on the advertisement,” observed Johnson. ”With a click, consumers are directed to a place where they can receive more information or purchase the item.”
+Hellen Katherina, Director, Media, Nielsen Indonesia, said, “Online and mobile formats make it easier for consumers take quick action on the advertisement, for instance direct purchases, because with only a click, consumers are directed to a place where they can receive more information or purchase the item.”

 ADS THAT MAKE THE GREATEST IMPACT

-Advertising that used real-life situations was most likely to resonate among Southeast Asian consumers, while ads that are family-oriented, health-themed, value-oriented, and humorous also fared well.
+Advertising that used real-life situations was most likely to resonate among Southeast Asian consumers, while ads that are family-oriented, health-themed, value-oriented, and humorous also fared well (see Chart 2).

-“To make a lasting and significant connection with consumers, advertisers need to understand the audience and their preference,” advised Johnson.
+“To make a lasting and significant connection with consumers, the formula remains the same.
+Advertisers need to understand the audience and their preference,” advised Hellen.
 “Advertisements that feature relatable situations and comedic relief and which focus on family, values and health greatly appeal to consumers in Southeast Asia, eliciting the most positive response.”

 The Nielsen Global Survey of Trust in Advertising was conducted between Feb.
 23 – March 13, 2015, and polled more than 30,000 consumers in 60 countries throughout Asia-Pacific, Europe, Latin America, the Middle East, Africa and North America.
 The sample has quotas based on age and sex for each country based on its Internet users and is weighted to be representative of Internet consumers.
 It has a margin of error of ±0.6%.
 This Nielsen survey is based only on the behavior of respondents with online access.
 Internet penetration rates vary by country.
 Nielsen uses a minimum reporting standard of 60% Internet penetration or an online population of 10 million for survey inclusion.
 The Nielsen Global Survey, which includes the Global Consumer Confidence Index, was established in 2005.